Hobby or business?

 • not your main source of income

-There is no accounting obligation for a hobby, but you are obliged to keep records.
-This means that you must save records, bills, and receipts for your tax return.
+There is no bookkeeping obligation for hobby activities, but you are obliged to make notes.
+This means that you should save notes, bills, receipts and more before the declaration.

 What is a business activity?